KaleF07/2021_ENSF311/README.md

 Make sure final version of `text_statistics.py`, `feynman.txt`, `README.md`, `screenshot-program.png` and `screenshot-tests.png` are committed to git and pushed to github.

 # How to run this program
 To run this program, first check to see if the test works properly and passes all the tests.
-In order to check, enter 'pytest -v text_statistics_test.py' into the command line in the terminal.
+In order to check, enter `pytest -v text_statistics_test.py` into the command line in the terminal.
 The output should show as follows:
 ![Example screenshot](Test_Running.png)

 After showing a successful run of the test, the program can now be run.
-To run the program, enter 'python text_statistics.py' into the command line.
+To run the program, enter `python text_statistics.py` into the command line.
 The code should work, and the following output should look like so:
 ![Example screenshot](text_statistics_run.png)

 # Reflection